 A student's IEP must typically have a direct progress reporting link to the Provincial Report Card.

-In some cases, a student's program will include expectations derived from an alternative program (such as social skills, communication, and behaviour management).
-Alternative programs are intended to supplement, not replace, the student's access to the provincial curriculum.
+In some cases, a student's program will include, in part or in whole, expectations derived from an alternative program (such as social skills, communication, and behaviour management) as described in an Individual Identification Plan (IEP).

-If a parent believes their child will benefit from an IEP and the school board does not agree, the parent has the right to request that an IPRC meet to determine if their child is an exceptional student.
+If a parent believes their child will benefit from special education programs and /or services as described in an IEP and the school board does not agree, the parent has the right to request that an IPRC meet to determine if their child is an exceptional student.
 All exceptional students must have an IEP.